András Simonyi: Career

+In 2007, Simonyi was appointed chairman of Korda Studios.

-In 2014, Simonyi, along with Nancy Brinker of the Susan G. Komen Foundation, former U.S. ambassador to Hungary and Ambassador David Huebner, the openly gay U.S. Ambassador to New Zealand, started "Ambassadors for Equality," an initiative to support LGBT rights around the world.
+In 2014, Simonyi, along with Nancy Brinker of the Susan G. Komen Foundation, former U.S. ambassador to Hungary and Ambassador David Huebner, the gay U.S. Ambassador to New Zealand, started "Ambassadors for Equality," an initiative to support LGBT rights around the world.
 Fifty current and former ambassadors have signed the pledge.
 In an interview, Simonyi said "[Affirming LGBT rights] should not be seen as an American endeavor because the U.S. cannot and should not do it alone because then it becomes an American thing and gets tangled in the anti-American sentiments we see in other countries.
 But if the U.S. and other countries hold hands for LGBT rights, then that makes a difference."

+Simonyi is a senior fellow at the Global Energy Center Atlantic Council of the United States.